OwlCarousel2/OwlCarousel2/assets/owlcarousel/README.md

 ## Owl Carousel 2 Beta

-Touch enabled [jQuery](http://jquery.com/) plugin that lets you createbeautiful responsive carousel slider. **To get started, check out http://owlcarousel.owlgraphic.com.**
+Touch enabled [jQuery](http://jquery.com/) plugin that lets you create a beautiful, responsive carousel slider. **To get started, check out http://owlcarousel.owlgraphic.com.**

 Please consider that the project is still in beta.
 The current status of the milestones can be found [here](https://github.com/OwlFonk/OwlCarousel2/milestones).
-If you want to use the [latest development](https://github.com/OwlFonk/OwlCarousel2/archive/develop.zip) see [building](#building).
+If you want to use the [latest development](http://smashingboxes.github.io/download/owl.carousel.2.0.0-beta.3.zip) see [building](#building).

 ## Quick start

-Download the [latest release](http://owlcarousel.owlgraphic.com/download/owl.carousel.zip) and put the required stylesheet at the [top](https://developer.yahoo.com/performance/rules.html#css_top) of your markup:
+Download the [latest release](http://smashingboxes.github.io/download/owl.carousel.2.0.0-beta.3.zip) and put the required stylesheet at the [top](https://developer.yahoo.com/performance/rules.html#css_top) of your markup:

 ```html
 <link rel="stylesheet" href="owlcarousel/owl.carousel.min.css" />